brown-band/website/pages/scripts/1966-1967/fall/colgate.md

 :sd[Band plays “When You Wish Upon A Star.”]

 :sd[The Band forms H H.]\
-the band salutes horace hobs by playing "who?"\
+the band salutes horace hobs by playing “who?”\
 :sd[The Band plays “Who?”]

 :sd[The Band forms H H.]\